aridjayarecipes/cutesrecipes.web.app/content/post/2630-recipe-of-award-winning-sweet-potato-black-bean-enchiladas-with-grilled-chicky.md

 1. Prepare  Mexican cheese

 In case you forgot like I did up until this past weekend.
 Say hello to these Sweet Potato, Kale and Black Bean Enchiladas!
-Okay let's get one thing out of the way up front… I'm a die hard enchilada fan but I'm having a moment with all things Sweet Potatoes, Kale and Black Beans.
+Okay let&#39;s get one thing out of the way up front… I&#39;m a die hard enchilada fan but I&#39;m having a moment with all things Sweet Potatoes, Kale and Black Beans.
 They all just work so well together, and I thought why not stuff them into some.

 <!--inarticleads2-->